A Critical Centre-Stable Manifold for Schroedinger's Equation in R^3: Introduction

+Indeed, in the Banach algebra $H^s \subset L^{\infty}$, $s>3/2$, the Hamiltonian $H$ is a closed, densely defined operator with the required spectral properties H1--H3 and C1--C3.
+In particular, the nonlinearity $N(Z_1, W(\pi_0(t)))$ has the Lipschitz property with arbitrarily small constant:

+This shows that property H3 holds in $H^s$, for $s>3/2$.
+Thus, there exists a local centre-stable manifold for (\ref{123}) in $H^s$, $s>3/2$.

-While providing a very general answer to the problem, the global existence of solutions on the centre manifold is not the subject of \cite{bates} and \cite{ges}.
-The $t$-invariance property of \cite{bates} means that a solution starting on the manifold remains there for as long as it stays small.
-However, one does not know the global in time behavior of the solutions.
-Once a solution on the centre-stable manifold leaves the specified neighborhood of zero, not even its existence is guaranteed any longer.
+The global existence of solutions on the centre-stable manifold is not addressed in \cite{bates} and \cite{ges}.
+The $t$-invariance property of \cite{bates} means that a solution starting on the centre-stable manifold $\mc N$ remains there for as long as it stays small in norm.
+However, once a solution on $\mc N$ leaves the specified neighborhood $U$, its behavior can no longer be known by this method and its existence is not guaranteed any longer.

+On the other hand, knowing, for reasons specific to the equation, that solutions on $\mc N$ remain in a small neighborhood of $0$ for all time implies the orbital or asymptotic stability of solutions on $\mc N$.

+Several existing results can be interpreted in light of this theory.
+Chafee-Infante's \cite{chin}, Henry's \cite{henry} or Keller's \cite{keller} results required that the equation should be dissipative or contain a damping term, but held globally in time.
+Then, the stable manifold has finite codimension and the centre and stable manifolds are finite-dimensional.

-By contrast, the estimates used by Keller \cite{keller} required a damping term, but his result held globally in time.
-Schlag \cite{schlag} dispensed with the need for a damping term and proved a global asymptotic stability result, but the manifold that he constructed was not time-invariant.
+Schlag \cite{schlag}, in the absence of a damping term, proved a global asymptotic stability result, but the manifold was not time-invariant, because it was defined in $W^{1, 1} \cap H^1$.